Cambridge council moves to have Preston Springs secured

 The old hotel has been vacant since 1990 and has suffered from vandalism and neglect as various owners have attempted to repurpose the building.

-In 2000, the City of Cambridge working with one of the previous owners invested approximately $66,000 of a possible $100,000 grant from its Heritage Conservation Reserve Fund to replace the roof, repair and replace windows and undertaken the repair of the building’s exterior stucco.
-The property owner stopped the project when costs of the repairs became higher than anticipated.
+In 2000, the City of Cambridge, working with one of the previous owners, invested approximately $66,000 of a possible $100,000 grant from its Heritage Conservation Reserve Fund to replace the roof, repair and replace windows and undertake the repair of the building's exterior stucco.
+The property owner stopped the project when repair costs became higher than anticipated.

 On April 19, the city issued a minimum standards order on the property under the Ontario Building Code.
 The city's property standards officer continues to work with and monitor the progress on securing the building.
 A series of pits and holes on the building's ground floor have been closed up and the front entrance has been secured.

-In addition to the hoarding, many of the upper story windows have been boarded up.
+In addition to the hoarding, many of the upper-storey windows have been boarded up.